CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 Next, we construct a list of urls using these characters.
 Copy the characters to a new script named `script_2_crawling_cantolounge.rb`.

-Note that for emacs commands: `C-x h` or `C-x TAB` means hold down the ctrl key and while holding down the key, press x, immediately afterwards press the h or TAB keys respectively. `M-x` means hold down the alt key and while holding down the key, press x.
+Note that for Emacs commands: `C-x h` or `C-x TAB` means hold down the ctrl key and while holding down the key, press x, immediately afterwards press the h or TAB keys respectively. `M-x` means hold down the alt key and while holding down the key, press x.
 If at any point you make a mistake, undo with `C-_` (to be clear, you will need to hold down ctrl and, since the _ character is reached with shift, also hold down shift and then press the _ key (which is also the key for - except without the shift)).

 Ensure the cursor is at the very start of the file by using the command `M-<` (to be clear, you will again need to hold down alt, hold down shift and press the < key (which is also the key for , except without the shift)).